We recently wrote to all our customers to let you know about the difficult decision we have taken to increase rents from April 2025.

 We can offer support for customers who are struggling to meet rising costs, perhaps need help with claiming benefits, or help with heating, energy top-ups and shopping.
 Please call 0330 175 9540 and ask for the Money Matters team.

-We recognise that our customers are facing challenges with increases in fuel, food and household bills.
-We are here to support customers and can do this in a variety of ways – please see section below on accessing support.
+We know that our customers are facing challenges with increases in fuel, food and household bills.
+We are here to support customers and can do this in a variety of ways.
+Our Money Matters team are here to help.

-As your landlord, we want to provide you with safe, well-maintained homes and communities that you are proud to live in.
+As your landlord, we want to provide you with safe, well-maintained homes and communities that you’re proud to live in.

 Rent levels for social housing are guided by the Government.
 Further information on the Rent Standard can be found here: